fmazzant/RestClient/README.md

 ### Serialization

 Two types of serialization that are supported by RestClient: Xml and Json, but it is possible implemetate ISerializerContent to customize the serialization.
-RestClient uses .Json() to use the json serialization.
+RestClient uses .Json() to serialize an object into json.

 ```c#
 var result = rest